ART Guidelines

 Common side-effects

-Common pitfall: Assuming that the rise in sCr seen in patients on DTG necessarily represents renal failure.
+Common pitfall: Assuming that the rise in creatinine seen in patients on DTG necessarily represents renal failure.
 In reality, the effect of DTG on creatinine secretion is of no consequence and does not represent a decline in renal function.

 Dosage and common adverse drug reactions of InSTIs are described in Table 3.